aviruthen/BlockPlus/README.md

 4. The player can choose from a list of powerups to assist their endeavors
 5. See the rules tab in the game for more details

 Note: this game was created using the BlueJ IDE.
-It is helpful to use this IDE in running the game.
+It is helpful to use this IDE in running the game by using the package.bluej file